RhyanRodriguez3/SQL-Guide/README.md

 ---

 ### 📶Manipulate Data with DQL
-> Each file contains queries from beginner to advanced.
+> Files contain queries from beginner to advanced.
+Intended for user to understand syntax concepts.